Very, very personalized. Very, very targeted on what’s important. Very, very sharp and focused on finding the answers you need – fast.

 No problem.
 I work with clients remotely from all over the country, and from all over the world.

-Career centers offer a wealth of research and support tools and one is smart to access them.
-They do not provide a bridge to the professional job market.
-Grads should utilize any free services they can from their universities prior to working with me.
+Although university career centers offer a wealth of research and support tools, they do not provide a bridge to the professional job market, nor do they offer individualized counseling as sharply as I do.
+University career counselors are excellent at offering workshops, resources, and guidance on basic career direction and students should utilize any free services they can from their universities prior to working with me.
+Once you need more than they can offer, I will be here ready to help you.

-To individual clients, unfortunately no. I do offer my time and services to transitioning military officers at Camp Pendleton.
-This is a joy and honor for me, and I invest a lot of time in it.
+To individual clients, unfortunately no. For over a decade I have offered my time and services to transitioning military officers through a program at Camp Pendleton, and it has been a joy and honor for me.
+I also invest a lot of time in pro bono speaking engagements to universities and professional associations.
+From time to time I will offer free workshops, so be on the lookout for those.

-(2) Career One Stop Center in your area, which is the US Government’s office for career support.
+(3) Career One Stop Center in your area, which is the US Government’s office for career support.d

 Most of my young people come to me through their parents, and I appreciate that.
 Parents realize how expansive our world of work is, and they value the guidance a career counselor can offer so their child can be competitive in our global workplace.
 I have had several young people bring their parents to the meetings.
 It is nice to see that kind of support.

-I want to close America’s skills gap in any way I can, with the help of anyone who can open a door for me to do that.
-I am talking with a few networks to produce a broadcast show, I have a book proposal out to publishers co-authored with a local Orange County Economist, and my dream is to do major seminars across the country full of young adults who will strengthen the productivity and innovation of the American workforce.
-I want to be the one who helps young adults pierce the job market, close their personal skills gap, and make a lifetime of meaningful work.
-And have a blast doing it.
+I want to close America’s skills gap in any way I can, with the help of anyone who would open a door for me to do that.
+My dream is to do major seminars across the country to help adults of all ages with career decisions that will strengthen the productivity and innovation of the American workforce.
+I want to be the one who helps everyone pierce the job market with precision, close their personal skills gap, and build a lifetime of meaningful work.
+When we strengthen our own career, we strengthen our self esteem and in turn our families, communities, and country.